"Remorse is the echo of a lost virtue."

 - Allows himself to feel the grief of having caused harm

-- Extends compassion to himself from that time
+- Extends compassion to himself through time: past, present, and future

 - Lets the lesson land and change how he moves forward